Vietnam.vn - Nền tảng quảng bá Việt Nam

 Qualcomm is facing many challenges.

-Qualcomm launches new chip, cooperates with Google
+Qualcomm launches new chip, in collaboration with Google.

 Source: https://thanhnien.vn/qualcomm-doi-mat-rui-ro-song-con-185241023231054995.htm